surajnalin1/nikolabs/content/about/_index.md

 ---
 title: "About"
-description: "Nikolabs builds its own apps across mobile, web, and AI."
+description: "We build apps."
 draft: false
 ---

-Nikolabs is a newly incorporated studio focused on crafting useful, reliable, and elegant software.
-We design, build, and launch our own products:
+Nikolabs is a newly incorporated studio building a small set of focused apps.

-- Nutrition tracking apps
-- Plant recognition tools
-- Handy utilities and experiments

-We start simple, learn from real usage, and iterate quickly — aiming for products that are privacy‑minded, fast, and delightful.
+We’re shipping quietly for now.
 ---
 title: "Content Placeholder"
 _build: